Education 2.0: How Does Tech Fit Into the Classroom?

 Seond half of session will include a panel of the book What's Next?: Unconventional Wisdom on the Future of the World Economy.
 Additional panelists include Jerome McDonnell, Lyric Hughes Hales, and David Hale.

 David Hale is a Chicago-based global economist whose clients include asset management companies in North America, Europe, Asia, and Africa.
 He is the founding chairman of David Hale Global Economics.
 Mr. Hale serves as the global economic advisor to the Commonwealth Bank of Australia.
-He formerly worked as chief economist for Kemper Financial Services from 1977 to 1995 and Zurich Financial Services, which he joined as chief economist when it purchased Kemper in 1995.
-He advised the...
+He formerly worked as chief economist for Kemper Financial Services from 1977 to 1995 and Zurich Financial Services, which he joined as chief economist when...
 Read More →

-Narimon Safavi is a Chicago based Iranian-American entrepreneur who is also a contributor and analyst for the radio program Worldview on WBEZ (Chicago Public Media).Born in Tehran to an Azari-Iranian family, he studied Chemistry & Philosophy at the Illinois State University and is now serving on the boards of organizations such as the DC based National Iranian-American Council (NIAC,the largest grass roots advocacy organization of Iranian-Americans),as well as the Pasfarda Art & Cultural...
+Narimon Safavi is a Chicago based Iranian-American entrepreneur who is also a contributor and analyst for the radio program Worldview on WBEZ (Chicago Public Media).Born in Tehran to an Azari-Iranian family, he studied Chemistry & Philosophy at the Illinois State University and is now serving on the boards of organizations such as the DC based National Iranian-American Council (NIAC,the largest grass roots advocacy organization of...
 Read More →

 Pat Quinn, Governor of Illinois